 The Commonwealth of Independent States (or CIS) is an intergovernmental organization made up of post-Soviet nations throughout Eurasia.
-The CIS promotes cooperation across the member states in economics, military, and political aspects.
-The organization also has some power over trade, finance, security, and making laws.
-The nations also cooperate in preventing cross-border crime.
+The CIS promotes cooperation across the member states in economic, military, and political aspects.
+The organization also has some power over trade, finance, security, and lawmaking, and its members ostensibly cooperate in preventing cross-border crime.
 It is frequently (and understandably) confused with the Commonwealth of Nations, a similar group composed of former British colonies.

-The CIS oversees three different organizations: the Eurasian Economic Union (EEU), which facilitates a sort of free-trade agreement between CIS nations; the Union State, which creates deeper economic and military connections between Russia and Belarus, and the Collective Security Treaty Organization (CSTO), a military alliance between several CSI countries.
-In 2012, eight of the nine members signed on to participate in the CIS Free Trade Area.
+The CIS also oversees several satellite organizations: the Eurasian Economic Union (EEU), which facilitates a sort of free-trade agreement between CIS nations; the Union State, which creates deeper economic and military connections between Russia and Belarus, and the Collective Security Treaty Organization (CSTO), a military alliance between several CSI countries.
+In 2012, eight of the nine members signed on to participate in the Commonwealth of Independent States Free Trade Area (CISFTA), another satellite program.